With summer coming to an end in Northridge, now is an ideal time to get a head start on air conditioner maintenance.

 How to Clean Your Outside AC Unit

-Pick a warm day to scrub your air conditioner.
-At least 60 degrees Fahrenheit (20 degrees Celsius) is best.
-That way, you can check your system once you’ve cleaned it.
+Choose a temperate day to clean your air conditioner.
+At least 60 degrees Fahrenheit (20 degrees Celsius) is great.
+That way, you can test the unit once you’ve cleaned it.

 You’ll only need a few items: